schristakis/UPF-Evaluation/README.md

 Finally, in order to Deploy this setup, you have to execute the following commands on your host machine:

-* Deploy the 5G Core Network based on P4-Switch:
+* Deploy the 5G Core Network based on SmartNIC-p4 Card:
 ```
-sudo bash deploy-p4-based-core.sh
+sudo bash deploy-smartnic-p4-based-core.sh
 ```
 * Deploy 5G RAN based on UERANSIM:
 ```
-sudo bash deploy-ueransim-p4.sh
+sudo bash deploy-ueransim-smartnic-p4.sh
 ```

-When both commands are executed, your P4-Switch-based deployment should be working properly.
+When both commands are executed, your SmartNIC-p4 based deployment should be working properly.

 - You may ckeck the status of your containers with:
 ```